mapnik/node-mapnik/README.md

   Developed on OS X (10.6)

-  Tested on Debian Squeeze, Ubuntu Maverick, and Centos 5.4.
+  Tested on Debian Squeeze, Ubuntu Maverick/Natty, and Centos 5.4.

 ## Depends